erhuz/examensarbete-frontend/README.md

-# VCS Epmloyee Frontend
+# VCS Frontend
-This is a Dashboard for the employees of VCS.
+This is a combined frontend for the customers but also employees of VCS.

 # Folder Structure
 ```